-The ratings criteria and exposure limits are detailed at Schedule 1.
+The ratings criteria and exposure limits are detailed in Schedules 1A to 1C.

 Non-Specified Investments

 Non-specified investments are any other type of investment (i.e. not defined as Specified above).
 The identification and rationale supporting the selection of these other investments and the maximum limits to be applied are set out on the following page.